Thinking of paint for your next demarcation solution for your workplace floor? We discuss the disadvantages of line marking paint here.

 For internal surfaces, while paint is a valid option, you could argue that there are more suitable solutions available.

-The main issue with line marking paint is application and curing time… I also need to add durability and replacement.
+The main issue with paint is application and curing time… I also need to add durability and replacement.
 We can go into more detail with these below.

 Line Marking Paint Application